KillrVideo/killrvideo.github.io/src/site/docs/development/setup-git-repo.md

 # Setting up the Git Repo

+TODO: you no longer want to include killrvideo-docker-common

 We're sure you can handle creating a new empty Git repository.
 But once you have your initial commit with a `README.md`, `.gitignore`, etc., you'll want to pull in the common KillrVideo dependencies that live in other Git repositories.
 The repositories you'll want to pull in